jumpinjackie/mapguide4j/README.md

 mapguide4j-rest
 ===============

-Java-based REST extension for MapGuide
+mapguide4j-rest is a Java-based REST extension for MapGuide using the Java version of the MapGuide Web Extensions API

+mapguide4j-rest aims to provide a RESTful replacement to the existing mapagent http interface.
+All responses are the same format that you would expect if doing the equivalent request to the mapagent

-Mostly inspired by discussions on a RESTful web service for MapGuide: http://trac.osgeo.org/mapguide/wiki/Future/RESTfulWebServices
+Mostly inspired by the original discussions on a RESTful web service for MapGuide: http://trac.osgeo.org/mapguide/wiki/Future/RESTfulWebServices

 Requirements
 ============

+ - Microsoft Windows (for now)
  - Java 6 SDK (bitness must match your MapGuide Server bitness)
  - Play!
 Framework 2.0.4
- - MapGuide Open Source 2.4 (with Tomcat option)
+ - MapGuide Open Source 2.4 (with Tomcat option, you don't need to actually have the Apache/Tomcat installed and running, we just need the MapGuideApi.jar and its dlls)

 Setup
 =====

+1. Install the Play!
+Framework (eg. C:\play)

+2. Clone this repository into a subdirectory in the Play framework (eg. C:\play\mapguide4j-rest)

-1. Copy the following MapGuide dlls into this directory:
+3. Copy the following MapGuide dlls from your MapGuide install into your clone (must use the correct bitness):

  - ACE.dll
  - GEOS.dll